kesiev/notoner/databases/base/README.md

      - Macro on drop and click to flip the next face-down card of a row
    - Custom tray used as deck/discard pile manager
      - Not draggable but can trigger discard pile flipping from the menu
-   - Custom tray used as card spaces
+   - Areas used as card spaces
-     - Noninteractive area
-   - Custom used as default table camera
-     - Invisible
-     - Noninteractive area
+   - Area to frame the play area
  - **[Hexagon Puzzle](hexagon-puzzle/)** - [table.json](hexagon-puzzle/table.json)
+   - Area to frame the play area
    - Custom tray with fixed text and elements shuffling macro
    - Custom hexagonal tokens with rotations and grid snapping
  - **[(System splash)](system-splash/)** - [table.json](system-splash/table.json)